raamdev/wp-comment-subscriptions/readme.txt

 5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php if (function_exists('wp_comment_subscriptions_show')) wp_comment_subscriptions_show(); ?>` somewhere in your `comments.php`
 6. If you're upgrading from a previous version, please **make sure to deactivate/activate** WP Comment Subscriptions

+Note: If you were previously using Subscribe to Comments Reloaded, your subscription data will be imported but you'll need to reconfigure your options and settings.

 == Frequently Asked Questions ==

 = Can I customize the layout of the management page? =